elishamutang/SRUS-EMD-Games/knowledge-and-reflection.md

 > 1. Hash function that is resistant to collisions.
 > 2. Size of hash map.
-> 3. Collision handling (Chaining and Open Addressing)
+> 3. Collision handling (Chaining or Open Addressing)
+>
+> I would add a 4th point which is having a load factor.
+The performance of a hashmap diminishes as the load factor approaches a certain max value.
+> Hence, the typical approach would be to resize the hash map after its load factor reaches a certain threshold and re-hashing each item into the new hashmap.

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?